 The secret ambition of every brief should be to spare the judge the necessity of engaging in any work, mental or physical.

-My gut reaction is: why should that be the secret ambition?
+My gut reaction was: why should that be the secret ambition?
 I presume that to be the overriding goal of effective persuasive communication.
 Writing something so compelling and convincing that it alleviates the reader from any doubt or questions they might have.
 We should all count ourselves lucky to be able to craft such a brief.

 I’ve stripped the commentary away and list the Ten Commandments below (For Justice Rivera’s commentary, read the whole thing):